Civil Graduate (New Plymouth)

-Attracted to WSP Opus by the firm’s strong reputation in New Zealand, Andrew’s still pretty new to the WSP Opus family, but he’s already making his mark.
+Attracted to WSP by the firm’s strong reputation in New Zealand, Andrew’s still pretty new to the WSP family, but he’s already making his mark.

 Travelling around Taranaki on a variety of bridge inspection jobs, Andrew loves heading out with one of his colleagues in particular, who he says knows “almost every bridge in the Taranaki region.”
 The views in some of the more rural areas can be absolutely stunning too!

-Working with colleagues who have joined WSP Opus from around the world gets Andrew excited every morning.
+Working with colleagues who have joined WSP from around the world gets Andrew excited every morning.

 “I smile on my way to work every day”

 Andrew likes heading into work knowing that the people he works with are so supportive and outgoing.

 His advice for students?
 Stay social and keep up your hobbies while studying – something that is easy to continue with while at WSP (just ask our many social sports teams).